premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

-13. Why is it safer to store passwords in a Char[] array rather than a string?
+13. Why is it safer to store passwords in a Char[] array rather than a string?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)